Alcofribas/airport-info-ng2/README.md

 ### Where the tradeoffs are

 The implementation focused on feature completeness, a mobile first design and a sustainable basic setup for testing and continuous integration.
-Important tasks like exhaustive error handling and thorough testing were postponed to the next phase of the development process, as well as UI/UX refinement.
+Important tasks like exhaustive error handling, code commenting, thorough testing and UI/UX refinement were given lower priority (don't you run `ng test` in the current state, will you?).

 ### ToDo

 The tradeoffs mentioned above lead to a considerable number of ToDos some of which are pointed out below:

+#### VUA (Very Urgent Additions)

+- Add comments to the code
+- Implement elaborate error handling
+- Implement proper testing

 #### Enhancements